 4A - Sign In and Open the Payroll Service:

-4B - Add Employees along with their Personal Information:
+4B - Add Employees along with their Pertinent Information:

 Each payroll requires completed information for all of the employees who are to be included in the calculation.
-Much of the initial information can be entered in the Setup Employee screen.
+Much of the initial information can be entered in the Employee - Setup Employee screen.

 There are two methods you can use to add new employees to your payroll:

-The following tutorials show you how to enter employees using both the Manual method and the Employee Template method.
+3. The following tutorials show you how to enter employees using both the Employee Template method (the preferred method), and the Manual method.

 4C - Define an Employee's Address: